minio/operator/docs/minio-job.md

   - "mc"
   - "stat"
   - "myminio/memes"
-  - "--insecure"
 ```
-Will do a job like `mc stat myminio/memes --insecure`
+Will do a job like `mc stat myminio/memes`
 ### env/envFrom/volumeMounts/volumes
 The `env/envFrom/volumeMounts/volumes` fields specify the environment variables/volumes that will be used by the `mc` command
 ### resources